delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 What is CodeSnip?
 ================================================================================

-DelphiDabbler CodeSnip 4 is a Delphi code snippets repository.
-It can download and display snippets from the online DelphiDabbler CodeSnip database as well as maintain a database of user-defined snippets.
+DelphiDabbler CodeSnip 4 is a code snippets repository targetted at the Pascal / Delphi programming languages.
+It can download and display code snippets from the online DelphiDabbler Code Snippets database as well as maintain a database of user-defined snippets.

 It displays details of each snippet in the database and can test-compile them with each installed Win32 version of Delphi from v2 to XE3 along with Free